Tim86/vue2048/src/readme.md

 On a player move.
 Do the following.

 On move ***up** (e.g.)*
-1. Start from the ***top***.
+1. Start from the ***top*** cell.
-2. Don't touch the first cells tile.
-Store if it is empty or not.
+1. Check if cell has a tile.
+If empty, store that fact and move to next cell.
-3. Move to next tile.
+1. **Find** incoming **tile** *It may stop before current cell, merge into or take its place.* If there is no incoming tile. ~~Continue to next cell.~~
-4. Find incoming tile.
-That may stop before this, merge into or take its place.
+1. Check if incoming tile has equal value.
+If so merge with curren tile.
-5. Check incoming tiles value and compare to current.
-If they can merge, do so.
+1. ~~If current cell is empty, move incoming tile here.~~
-6. If privous cell was empty, move current tile there.
+1. If previous cell was empty, move current tile there.
+Store that current cell is empty.
-7. Go back to step *3.
-Move next tile*
+1. Go back to step **2.**

 ### Test cases
 ``` javascript